rudelm/rudelm.github.io/content/post/2019/10/20/howto-control-a-xiaomi-robot-vacuum-without-app-using-valetudo/index.md

   * The firmware builder creates a firmware package along with SSH keys supplied during the build process.
 I could not login using those SSH keys and required the SSH key directly from the ~/.ssh folder of the user.
   * Flashing inside a VirtualBox Ubuntu VM doesn't work, even when you use a bridged network interface.
 You maybe able to request the device token but the flash command always fail.
   * Flashing the robot may fail, if it isn't completely reset to its default.
-You can reset the robot to factory default by pressing the home and reset button until you hear the chinese voice.
+You can reset the robot to factory default by pressing the home button for 3 to 5 seconds, followed by a single push of the reset button until you hear the chinese voice.
+See [this Roborock wiki](https://support.roborock.com/hc/en-us/articles/360035372632-How-to-reset-Roborock-to-factory-default-) for details on how to do a factory reset.
   * You should flash the robot while it is inside its charging station.
   * If you're using a Mac, you can install python3 and the required python packages.
 This will allow you to flash the firmware directly from your mac.
   * Keep your machine close to the robot during the flashing process, because it might otherwise timeout.